 Contrast visually, when used to indicate the visual perception of one element of the building, or fitting within the building, against another means that the difference in light reflectance value between the two surfaces is greater than 30 points.
+Where illuminance on surfaces is greater than 200 lux, a difference in light reflectance value should be a minimum of 20 points.
+Where door opening furniture projects beyond the face of the door or otherwise creates enhanced differentiation and shade, a minimum a difference in light reflectance value of 15 points is considered adequate.
 For further information, reference should be made to Colour, contrast and perception - Design guidance for internal built environments - Reading University).

-Dwelling means a house or a flat ('flat' is defined in regulation 2(1)).
+Dwelling, means a house or a flat ('flat' is defined in regulation 2(1)).
 However, new blocks of flats built as student accommodation are to be treated as though they are hotel/motel accommodation in respect of space requirements and internal facilities (see 4.17 to 4.24).